Condensation Completion and Defects in 2+1D Topological Orders: Condensation Completion

 \item for two 2-morphisms $f,g$, the tensor product $f\Box g:=f\otimes g$ as bimodule map. \item for four 1-morphisms $M\in {}_{A'}\cC_{A}$, $N\in{}_{B'}\cC_{B}$, $P\in {}_{A''}\cC_{A'}$, $Q\in{}_{B''}\cC_{B'}$, the functoriality of tensor product gives a natural 2-isomorphism

 which is induced by the braiding in $\cC$ as following,

 where $u_{A'\ot B'},u_{A'}, u_{B'}$ are quotient maps for corresponding relative tensor products.
-The interchange 2-isomrphism is given by the composition of two 2-isomorphisms \eqref{tensorator} as follows,
+The interchange 2-isomorphism is given by the composition of two 2-isomorphisms \eqref{tensorator} as follows, \begin{widetext}

-\end{itemize} \end{enumerate} $\Sigma \mathcal{C}$ has actually much more data and conditions they satisfy than what we have mentioned above, we refer readers to see ~\cite{xi2023class} for the detail of the condensation completion of a general braided fusion category.
+\end{widetext} \end{itemize} \end{enumerate} $\Sigma \mathcal{C}$ has actually much more data and conditions they satisfy than what we have mentioned above, we refer readers to see ~\cite{xi2023class} for the detail of the condensation completion of a general braided fusion category.
 With this model $\Sigma\mathcal{C}$, physical intuitions are matched by concrete mathematical objects, as shown in table ~\ref{corres}.
-We will identify them with each other from now and then.
-We draw a diagram to exhibit the correspondence as following,
+We will identify them with each other from now on.

-\begin{remark} The reason why we only require the two isomorphic $1$d defects $A, A'$ are Morita equivalent not isomorphic as algebras is that there can be nontrivial but invertible $0$d domain wall between them.
-A pair of invertible $0$d domain walls between $A$ and $A'$, $A'$ and $A$ can shrink to the trivial $0$d defect on $A$, and that's exactly the definition of invertible bimodules and Morita equivalence \ref{MoritaEqAlg}. \end{remark}
+\begin{remark} Two $1$d defects $A, A'$ are isomorphic as objects in $\Sigma\cC$ when they are Morita equivalent; $A,A'$ are not necessarily isomorphic as algebras.
+There can be nontrivial but invertible $0$d domain wall between them.
+A pair of invertible $0$d domain walls between $A$ and $A'$, $A'$ and $A$ can shrink to the trivial $0$d defect on $A$, and that's exactly the definition of invertible bimodules and Morita equivalence \ref{MoritaEqAlg}. $A$ and $A'$ are physically different 1d defects, the invertible 0d defects between them are nontrivial and can not be omitted.
+If we choose a defect in every Morita class as the representative, and identify every defect as direct sum of these representatives and $0$d defects between them like what we do in $1$-category, the identification is always up to some invertible $0$d defects. \end{remark}

+\begin{remark} According to the construction in \cite{gaiotto2019condensations}, for a general monoidal category $\cC$, objects in $\kar(\mathrm{B}\cC)$ are so called condensation algebras, which are non-unital special Frobenius algebras in $\cC$.
+A non-unital special Frobenius algebra is a triple $(A,\mu:A\ot A\rightarrow A,\Delta: A\rightarrow A\ot A)$. $(A,\mu)$ is a (non-unital) associative algebra, $(A,\Delta)$ is a (non-counital) coassociative coalgebra.
+We use the red line to denote the algebra $A$, and